-- 1. Resilience and behaviour awards are awarded to the class with the highest scores each week.
+- Resilience and behaviour awards are awarded to the class with the highest scores each week.
 Classes are expected to work as a team to follow the rules of the class and school.
-These include: - How well children line up and enter the building, showing respect and courtesy and appropriate social distancing needs, - How well children respect each other and are ready to start lessons, - How resilient and respectful children are in keeping the classroom and cloak room clean and tidy. - How resilient children are in looking after equipment appropriately and reducing the need to swap or share equipment unnecessarily.
+These include: - How well children line up and enter the building, showing respect and courtesy, - > How well children respect each other and are ready to start lessons, - > How resilient and respectful children are in keeping their environment tidy. - > How resilient children are in looking after equipment appropriately

-Each week children, during wellbeing, assisted by staff, children score their classes against an identified given criterion; winners are awarded £5 to collect towards purchasing an agreed reward for their class.
-Results are shared via a recorded assembly with summary points for each class to recognise the achievements of their class as well as share, in an encouraging way, the areas that need to improve.
+Each week children, during wellbeing time, assisted by staff, children score their classes against an identified given criterion; winners are awarded £5 to collect towards purchasing an agreed reward for their class.
+Results are shared via the Friday Congratulations assembly, with summary points for each class to recognise the achievements of their class.
+They also share, in an encouraging way, the areas that need to improve.

-- 2. Simple graduated zone charts support behaviour in EYFS KS1 and Lower KS2.
-These include apples, rockets etc and allow children to measure their behaviour against the rest of their peers and adjust it, quickly.
-Those who achieve highly each day receive saint stars to add to their chart.
-At KS2, especially in UKS2, these are replaced with team effort extrinsic rewards such as marbles in jars for rewards which support the democratic vote from SC team each week.
-Only teachers/adults in the room will move children up and down on these graduated systems to avoid unnecessary handling and cross contamination. - 3.
+- 2. Simple graduated zone charts support behaviour in EYFS.
+These include apples, rockets etc. and allow children to measure their behaviour against the rest of their peers and adjust it, quickly.
+In KS1 and KS2, Dojo points are awarded to reward pupils for their resilience, positive attitudes and star effort to add to their chart.
+These Dojo points then support the democratic vote from the School Council team each week for who should win "Class of the Week." - 3.
 Children from Years 1 -6 have been divided up into four houses: St. Teresa of Calcutta, St. John Paul the second, St Francis of Assisi and St. Cecilia.
 A House captain and Vice captains from Year 6, chosen by the rest of the school, provide role models for their House. - 4.
-A 'Saint Star' system also operates throughout the school.
-Children are rewarded for academic and non-academic achievements for effort, for being caring, and for all aspects of good work.
-A weekly total of points is posted on the saint star board in the hall.
+The Dojo points system operates throughout the school.
+Children are rewarded for academic and non-academic achievements for effort, for positive relationships, and for all aspects of good work.
+A half termly total of points is posted on the saint star board in the hall.
 The winning house are rewarded, each half term, through permission to wear an article of clothing in the colour of their house with the rest of their uniform on an agreed day of the next half term, to give purpose and value to their efforts.
-As part of pupil voice, this was negotiated by the children and can be amended over time extra play for this house is also awarded.

-Saint stars are displayed in classes and individual tallies of each child are kept.
+As part of pupil voice, this was negotiated by the children and can be amended over time, extra play for this house is also awarded.
+Dojo points are displayed in classes and individual tallies of each child are kept.
 The visual displays both in the classes and hall encourage other members of their house to try their best in every aspect of school life.
-At the end of each term up to 5 children from each class that have been awarded the most saint stars are also recognised and awarded with a prize.
+At the end of each term up to 5 children from each class that have been awarded the most saint stars are also recognised and awarded with a treat.

-5. A short Friday's Congratulations' Assembly, led by children is recorded and shared with all classes; a short recording of the winning classes for Behaviour and for Resilience is also recorded by the HT with prayers to close the week.
-The £ 5 tallies are displayed visually.
-This includes a "writer of the week" displayed weekly in the hall, improving mathematicians, a choice from wider learning, to include sports.
-Parents of these children can access the assembly on the website, to celebrate these achievements too.
+5. Friday's Congratulations' Assembly, led by the SLT, is celebrated with all classes; the winning classes for Behaviour and for Resilience is also shared by the HT with prayers to close the week.
+The £5 tallies are displayed visually on class Wellbeing displays.
+Pictures of the pupils in each class who have been mentioned for their good work or attitude are shared on class pages.

-Teachers also select one child per class who deserves special praise for behaviours linking specifically to the Catholic Virtues/British values under focus for the half term.
+Teachers also select one child per class who deserves special praise for behaviours linking specifically to the Catholic Virtues/British values focus for the half term.